zacookmsft/customer-insights/ci-docs/audience-insights/predictions.md

 2. Your environment is attached to your Common Data Service instance.

+3. You have AI Builder [licenses and capacity][/ai-builder/administer-licensing] allocated for your environment.

 If you're [creating a new environment](manage-environments.md), configure it in the **Create an environment** dialog and select **Advanced**.
 If you've already created an environment, go to its settings and select **Advanced**.
 Either way, in the **Use predictions** section, enter the Common Data Service instance URL to which you want to attach your environment.

 ## Create a prediction in the Customer entity